publiccodenet/about/activities/member-relations/index.md

 ## 2. Founding membership proposal

-At this stage, the Foundation and the public organization work together on the '[Founding Membership Proposal](founding-membership-proposal.md)'.
+At this stage, the Foundation and the public organization work together on the [founding membership proposal](founding-membership-proposal.md).

 This includes identifying: